yalue/onnxruntime_go/CONTRIBUTING.md

    these files are updated.
 The libraries that are included were only intended to allow a majority of users to run `go test -v -bench=.` without further setup or modification.
-Currently: amd64 Windows, arm64 Linux (I wish I hadn't included this!), arm64 osx, and amd64 osx.
+Currently: amd64 Windows, arm64 Linux (I wish I hadn't included this!), and arm64 osx.
 All other users must set the `ONNXRUNTIME_SHARED_LIBRARY_PATH` environment variable to a valid path to the correct `onnxruntime` shared library file prior to running tests.

  - If you need to add a .onnx file for a test, place both the .onnx file